.

 F.P.
 Ramsay, Exposition of the Book of Church Order (1898, p.
 220), on IX-13 :

-218.--XIII.
+§218.--XIII.
 If after trial before any court, new testimony be discovered, which is supposed to be highly important to the exculpation of the accused, it is proper for him to ask, and for the court to grant, a new trial.

 Even after technical acquittal, the accused may ask for a new trial, in order to make his vindication more certain.
 The court has discretion always to grant or refuse a request for a new trial, subject to appeal or complaint.

-Chapter Index [links to Par.
-1 of each chapter]:
+Chapter Index [links are to Paragraph 1 in each chapter]:

 I. King & Head of Church